gvaibhav/TAM-MCP-Server/README.md

    - Configuration (without sensitive API keys)

 ## 🤝 Contributing
 Contributions are welcome!
-Please see [Contributing Guide](doc/contributor/contributing.md) and adhere to the Code of Conduct.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for essential requirements, or the detailed [Contributing Guide](doc/contributor/contributing.md) for comprehensive development information.
+Please adhere to the Code of Conduct.

 ## 📜 Documentation
 - **API Documentation**: Available at the `/docs` endpoint when the server is running (if Swagger/OpenAPI is integrated).